 Also Read: Introduction to Data Science and Analytics

-Next on our list is Gensim, which is a valuable Python data analytics package.
+Next on our list is Gensim, a valuable Python data analytics package.
 Data scientists are frequently required to execute in-memory database processing to reduce database server burden.

 Gensim is an excellent Python package for working with data in an in-memory database.
 Its built-in methods for interpreting unstructured digital texts include HDP (Hierarchical Dirichlet Processes), LSA (Latent Semantic Analysis), and word2vec.